cran-task-views/MissingData/MissingData.md

     model based on allele intensities and/or flanking SNPs).
 In addition, `r pkg("SNPassoc")` and `r pkg("SNPfiltR")` offer functions to explore missing SNPs.\
-    `r pkg("qgtools")` includes linear mixed models and resampling techniques for quantitative genetics analyses in the presence of missing data.
     EM algorithm is used to compute genetic statistics for population in the presence of missing SNP in `r pkg("StAMPP")` and to fit genotype-to-phenotype models in `r pkg("FamEvent")`, `r pkg("hapassoc")`, and `r pkg("Haplin")`.\